InDifferent/ES-scraper/README.md

   -f          force re-scraping (ignores and overwrites the current gamelist) -p          partial scraping (per console)
-  -l          i'm feeling lucky (use first result if the score is greater than 1) -name       the "name" from es_settings.cfg - this sets the path for the gamelsit
+  -l          i'm feeling lucky (use first result if the score is greater than 1) -name       the "name" from es_settings.cfg - this sets the path for the gamelist
               - must be used with platform option
               (ex: mame)
   -platform   Platform Name from http://www.emulationstation.org/gettingstarted.html